Sustainability Reporting

 Development of European Sustainability Reporting Standards

-The European Financial Reporting Advisory Group (EFRAG) has been tasked with developing a draft version of the new mandatory reporting standards, the European Sustainability Reporting Standards (ESRS).
-ESMA is following EFRAG’s work closely and is contributing to it as an observer at both the level of the Technical Expert Group and the Board.
+The European Financial Reporting Advisory Group (EFRAG) is responsible for developing draft versions of the ESRS.
+ESMA is following EFRAG’s work closely and contributing to it as an observer at both the level of the Technical Experts Group and the Board.

 Adoption of European Sustainability Reporting Standards

-Prior to adopting the delegated acts which establish the European Sustainability Reporting Standards, the CSRD requires the European Commission to seek the opinion of EBA, EIOPA and ESMA.
-The Commission shall adopt its delegated act for the first set of reporting standards by 30 June 2023, while the delegated act on a second set of reporting standards shall be adopted by 30 June 2024.
+Prior to adopting the delegated acts which establish the ESRS, the CSRD requires the European Commission to seek the opinion of EBA, EIOPA and ESMA.
+As part of this process, in January 2023 ESMA submitted an opinion to the European Commission on the first set of draft ESRS.

 Concurrent development of IFRS Sustainability Disclosure Standards

-The European Sustainability Reporting Standards are being developed at the same time as the International Sustainability Standards Board (ISSB) is preparing IFRS Sustainability Disclosure Standards.
-It is important to ensure that the two sets of reporting standards are inter-operable, both to ensure helpful disclosure to investors and to limit unnecessary burden on companies.
-Through the International Organisation of Securities Commissions (IOSCO), ESMA contributed to the ISSB’s work to develop a global baseline for international sustainability reporting standards.
+The European Sustainability Reporting Standards were developed at the same time as the International Sustainability Standards Board (ISSB) prepared IFRS Sustainability Disclosure Standards.
+Through the International Organization of Securities Commissions (IOSCO), ESMA contributed to the ISSB’s work to develop a global baseline for international sustainability reporting standards.

 Feedback to the European Commission on legislative and regulatory set-up